paolomostardi/Videogame_tracker/README.md

 # Videogame tracker

 ## Overview
-This application allows users to create a list of games which they enjoy.
-They can create and login to an account, and they can remove/add games from their list.
+This application allows users to create their own list of games which they enjoy.
+They can create and edit their profile as well.

 ## Installation
 This program was developed and tested using XAMPP.